 SwissTech Convention Center

 The homeland of Pascal, one of the first computer programming languages, is Switzerland.
 The same country that, according to HackerRank’s study, never gives up, scoring in the top five in nine of fifteen challenges.

 University of Technology in Gdańsk

 Poland scored in the top five in six out of fifteen challenges with the impressive first place in Java, the most popular and preferred language amongst HackerRank’s users.
 It managed to beat Switzerland, making it to the top 3.

 Russian Academy of Sciences in Saint Petersburg

 Ruling in algorithms, the most popular challenge on the platform, Russia taking the second place does not surprise anyone.
-It is the same country of hackers who are currently suspected of hacking the U.S. election system.

 Chinese University of Hong Kong’s Science Centre